-If an additional child restraint device is required, please enquire through your Authorised Jaguar Retailer or contact the Jaguar Customer Service area on 1300 787 803.
+If an additional child restraint device is required, please enquire through your Authorised Jaguar Retailer.

-BOOSTER CLISHIONS
+ROOSTER CLISHIONS

-In a situation where a child is too large to fit into a child safety seat, but is still too small to safely fit the three point belt properly, a booster seat is recommended for maximum safety.
+In a situation where a child is too large to fit into a child safety seat, but is still too small to safely fit the three point belt properly, a booster. seat is recommended for maximum safety.
 Follow the manufacturer's instructions for fitting and use, then adjust the seat belt to rest on the child's shoulder, not the neck.